System registration frequently asked questions

 What information does the department give NESA as part of the registration process?

-In addition to cyclical monitoring and random inspections, the department provides a range of centrally-held information to NESA, as outlined in section 3.1 of the Registration Process for the NSW Government Schooling System Manual.
+In addition to curriculum monitoring and random inspections, the department provides a range of centrally-held information to NESA, as outlined in section 3.1 of the Registration Process for the NSW Government Schooling System Manual.

 How is the department reducing the workload of the registration process on schools?